A non-custodial wallet for digital currency: design challenges and opportunities: Limitations and future work

 Other questions persist around the limitations in our design, such as the question of what happens if the device is stolen or lost.
 Although we have defined some proposed approaches for handing such scenarios, such as backups, selective disclosure of private information, and insurance services, these are beyond the scope of this article.
 Another important consideration is: Will merchants accept our proposal?
 These are questions that still remain and require future work to answer, and we anticipate that engaging more users and merchants will uncover answers to these questions.

-Overall, we encourage designers to pursue not only the challenge of engaging with non-custodial wallets, but also other aspects of delivering CBDC and the systems that will ultimately come to underpin them.
+Overall, we encourage designers to pursue not only the challenge of engaging with non-custodial wallets, but also other aspects of delivering digital currency and the systems that will ultimately come to underpin them.